-- 1. The permittee shall comply with the following recordkeeping requirements: - (a) Records shall be kept of all temperature and pressure measurements required by this permit. - (b) Records shall be kept of vendor specifications for the thermocouples and pressure gauges. - (c) Records shall be kept of vendor specifications for the oxidation catalyst on units 1 and 5, the NSCR catalyst on 4, and the air-to-fuel ratio controller on 4. - (d) Records shall be kept that are sufficient to demonstrate, pursuant to Section II.B.7. of this permit, that the fuel for the engines is pipeline-quality natural gas in all respects, with the exception of the CO2 concentration in the natural gas. - 2.
-The permittee shall keep records of all required testing (Section II.C) and monitoring (Section II.D) in this permit.
+- 1. The permittee shall comply with the following recordkeeping requirements: - (a) Records shall be kept of all temperature and pressure measurements required by this permit. - (b) Records shall be kept of vendor specifications for the thermocouples and pressure gauges. - (c) Records shall be kept of vendor specifications for the NSCR catalyst and the air-to-fuel ratio controller on TS6B-1. - (d) Records shall be kept that are sufficient to demonstrate, pursuant to Section III.B.6 of this permit, that the fuel for the engines is pipeline-quality natural gas in all respects, with the exception of the CO2 concentration in the natural gas. - 2.
+The permittee shall keep records of all required testing (Section III.C) and monitoring (Section III.D) in this permit.
 The records shall include the following: - (a) The date, place, and time of sampling or measurements; - (b) The date(s) analyses were performed; - (c) The company or entity that performed the analyses; - (d) The analytical techniques or methods used; - (e) The results of such analyses or measurements; and - (f) The operating conditions as existing at the time of sampling or measurement. - 3.
-Records shall be kept of off permit changes, as required by Section IV.Q. - 4.
+Records shall be kept of off permit changes, as required by Section V.Q. - 4.
 The permittee shall retain records of all required monitoring data and support information for a period of at least 5 years from the date of the monitoring sample, measurement, report, or application.
 These records shall be made available upon request by EPA Region 8.
-Support information includes all calibration and maintenance records, all original strip-chart recordings for continuous monitoring instrumentation, and copies of all reports required by this permit.
+Support information includes all calibration and maintenance records, all original stripchart recordings for continuous monitoring instrumentation, and copies of all reports required by this permit.

-II.F.
+III.F.
 Reporting Requirements [40 CFR 71.6(a)(3)(iii)]

-1. The permittee shall submit to EPA a written report of the results of the performance tests required in Section II.C of this permit.
+The permittee shall submit to EPA a written report of the results of the performance tests required in Section III.C. of this permit.
 This report shall be submitted within ninety (90) calendar days of the date of testing completion.

-III.
+IV.
 Facility-Wide Requirements